 Prior to Tuesday's game at the Verizon Center against the Washington Capitals, Holmgren expanded on the situation.

-"Over last few days his symptoms have gotten worse," Holmgren said.
+"Over the last few days, his symptoms have gotten worse," Holmgren said.
 "He skated a little bit [Tuesday] and didn't feel that good, like himself."

 The Flyers had said on Monday that Giroux was making progress.
 Holmgren said originally it appeared as if Giroux didn't have a concussion.

 "He didn't have concussion symptoms right away," Holmgren said.
-"It was more whiplash and discomfort in the next."
+"It was more whiplash and discomfort in the neck."